plum-umd/adapton.racket/README.md

 ## General

-Racket is a powerful functional langauge that can be found here: http://racket-lang.org/
+Racket is a powerful functional language that can be found here: http://racket-lang.org/

 Adapton provides a set of tools that the user can leverage to reason about his